pROGRAMS

 The Award is non-negotiable and non-transferable.

 No change in travel arrangements for the program can be made by participants nor their parent(s)/guardian(s).
 Participants must be available to depart from their home town at a specified time on the day of departure and must return to their home town on the day of return.
-The Vimy Foundation will not accommodate any requests for changes in travel or itinerary nor accept visits from family and friends while in Belgium, France or the Netherlands or in transit.
+The Vimy Foundation will not accommodate any requests for changes in travel or itinerary nor accept visits from family and friends while in Belgium or France or in transit.

 If a prize recipient decides to withdraw from the program once payments have been made for their participation (e.g.: flights, lodging, meals, transportation, etc.), parent(s)/guardian(s) must refund the Vimy Foundation for payments already made on their child’s behalf.
 As such, the credit card information provided will be charged to cover said costs.